Bethesda Athletic F.C.: Predecessor clubs

-In 1919, a team known as Bethesda Comrades were playing in the North Wales Coast League.
-This name changed to Bethesda United.
-In the 1930s Bethesda Victoria were involved in North Wales football circles, winning the North Wales Combination and NWCFA Cup in 1930–31.
+In the 1913-14 season, Bethesda United competed in the North Wales Coast League.
+In 1919, a team known as Bethesda Comrades were playing in the North Wales Coast League, and they would only compete in the 1919-20 season.
+The next season, Ogwen Valley FC would compete in the North Wales Coast League.
+In the 1930s Bethesda Victoria were involved in North Wales football circles, winning the North Wales Combination and NWCFA Challenge Cup in 1931–32.

 Early years and Welsh League (North)

 Bethesda Athletic was formed in 1946.
 In the 1948–49 season they joined the Welsh National League (North) Division 1, and early years in the league saw them regularly finish bottom, or near bottom of the table.
 The late 1960s saw the club regularly finish near the top of the division, with the first league title coming in the 1970–71 season, and a period of relative success followed in this period.

 Athletic also enjoyed some good runs in the Welsh Cup, the English F.A.
 Cup, and the English F.A.
 Trophy.
 A long Welsh Cup run in 1960 saw wins over Nantlle Vale, Penmaenmawr and Pwllheli which set up a Quarter Final date with Cardiff City which ended in a six nil defeat against the eventual winners.
 In 1976 they beat Oswestry Town but were knocked out by Bangor City at Farrar Road.
 The score was 4–2 goals from Broadhead, Olney and John Hughes for Bangor and Alan Leicester for Bethesda.

 In the FA Cup Bethesda took Tamworth to two replays in 1970 before finally bowing out.
 In 1974 Bethesda knocked out South Liverpool in the Qualifying rounds of The FA Cup but were eventually beaten by Rhyl in a second replay after two drawn matches.

 The club spent 28 seasons in the Welsh League (North) with their final season, 1976–77, bringing the club's second divisional Championship.